Events

 The project aims to extend the role of the NARIC network to a functioning network for recognition of vocational qualifications, in order to facilitate easier mobility of vocational qualifications in Europe, and help to meet the needs of the labor market.
 There is a large potential for better cooperation on the field of vocational qualifications in the NARIC network.
 The project will map the network's role in the vocational recognition sector through mapping European policies on vocational recognition, and through a survey mapping existing recognition schemes.
 In order to achieve best-practice sharing, the project will facilitate best-practice sharing workshops and identify a platform for network cooperation.
 The final products of the project will be: 1.
 A sustainable European network for recognition of vocational qualifications 2.
 A report mapping European policy on vocational recognition and mobility, and relevant recognition schemes in Europe today 3.
 A report building on topics addressed in best-practice sharing workshops.

-Coordinator: HK-dir (ENIC/NARIC Norway)
+HK-dir (ENIC/NARIC Norway)

 Partners: SKVC, UHR (ENIC/NARIC Sweden)